 Natural Farming teaches you how to manage any size farm without the use of common chemicals and pesticides used on most farms.
 It promotes a healthy local ecosystem that is balanced and in tune with nature.
 Natural Farming, or NF, helps farms lessen the use of pesticides and herbicides with the end goal being to stop using them altogether.

 There are 3 well-known people who all laid the groundwork to what is commonly referred to as natural farming today.
 Each developed their own unique techniques.

 - Masanobu Fukuoka (The One-Straw Revolution)

 - Mokichi Okada (Kyusei Natural Farming System)

 - Han Kyu Cho Korean Natural Farming Principles (KNF)

-Of the 3 natural farmers, Han Kyu Cho and his Korean Natural Farming (KNF) was the only one to use ferments and local microorganisms to produce effective bio fertilizers that deliver all the essential nutrients the soil needs to provide plants with.
+Of the 3 fathers of natural farming, Han Kyu Cho and his Korean Natural Farming (KNF) was the only one to use ferments and local microorganisms to make bio fertilizers that deliver all the essential nutrients soil and plants need.